 3. Buy a new router

 It’s recommended you get a new router every three to five years.
 If you use a lot of smart home devices, you’ll want to replace your router closer to every three years than five.
 Using a router that’s several years old or outdated may slow down your internet.
-You want to be sure to use a router that’s compatible with your Wi-Fi plan, and that is built for the latest connectivity standards.
+Use a router that’s compatible with your Wi-Fi plan and that's built for the latest connectivity standards.

 4. Buy more data